Library and information science: Preservation

 Preservation librarians most often work in academic libraries.
 Their focus is on the management of preservation activities that seek to maintain access to content within books, manuscripts, archival materials, and other library resources.
 Examples of activities managed by preservation librarians include binding, conservation, digital and analog reformatting, digital preservation, and environmental monitoring.

+History

+Libraries have existed for many centuries but library science is a more recent phenomenon, as early libraries were managed primarily by academics.

+17th and 18th century

+The earliest text on "library operations", Advice on Establishing a Library was published in 1627 by French librarian and scholar Gabriel Naudé.
+Naudé wrote on many subjects including politics, religion, history, and the supernatural.
+He put into practice all the ideas put forth in Advice when given the opportunity to build and maintain the library of Cardinal Jules Mazarin.